sapienskid/neuralcard/README.md

-# NeuralCard - Flashcard Maker for Obsidian
+# NeuralCard - FSRS Flashcards for Obsidian

-Create Anki flashcards directly from your Obsidian notes using a hybrid TypeScript-Python architecture.
+Create and review flashcards directly in Obsidian using the Free Spaced Repetition Scheduler (FSRS) algorithm for optimal learning.

 > **Note**: Currently tested on Linux systems.
-May work on other platforms with adjustments.
+May work on other platforms.

 ## Features

-- **Multiple Card Types**: Basic, cloze, fill-in-the-blank, multiple-choice, true/false, and math cards
+- **Spaced Repetition**: Uses FSRS algorithm for intelligent scheduling
-- **Smart Parsing**: Automated processing of markdown notes for flashcard creation
+- **Multiple Card Types**: Basic cards and cloze deletion cards
-- **LaTeX Math Support**: Full mathematical notation support
+- **Dashboard View**: Overview of all decks with statistics
-- **Code Syntax Highlighting**: Perfect for technical content
+- **Review Sessions**: Immersive review mode with keyboard shortcuts
-- **Customizable Styles**: Multiple visual themes (Modern, Retro, Minimal)
+- **Custom Study**: Filter and study specific cards
-- **Media Integration**: Include images and media in cards
+- **Statistics**: Charts for review activity and forecasts
-- **Python Backend**: Robust card generation using genanki library
+- **Markdown Support**: Full Obsidian markdown rendering in cards
-- **Automatic Cleanup**: Smart temporary file management
+- **Chart.js Integration**: Visual statistics

 ## Installation